Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

-If the version of Spark is not supported by your Alluxio installation by default (e.g., you are trying out the latest Alluxio release with some older Spark installation), one can recompile Spark by updating the correct version of tachyon-client in Spark dependency.
-To do that, edit `spark/core/pom.xml` and change the dependency version of `tachyon-client` to `your_tachyon_version`:
+If the version of Spark is not supported by your Alluxio installation by default (e.g., you are trying out the latest Alluxio release with some older Spark installation), one can recompile Spark by updating the correct version of alluxio-client in Spark dependency.
+To do that, edit `spark/core/pom.xml` and change the dependency version of `alluxio-client` to `your_alluxio_version`:

 {% include Running-Spark-on-Alluxio/your_Alluxio_version.md %}